NethermindEth/Forta-Agents/CompoundV3-Bots/Transfers-Monitor/README.md

 ## Description

-This bot detects when a `Transfer` event on the base contract is directed to a comet contract, but not associated with a `BuyCollateral` or `Supply` event from Comet.
+This bot detects when a `Transfer` event on the base contract is directed to a Comet contract, but it's not associated with a `BuyCollateral` or `Supply` event.

 ## Supported Chains